 There wasn’t really another option to go with until recently.
 CaddyDaddy came out with a new design that has a breathable mesh on the top and a silicone palm for added grip (you can see our review here).
 The mesh works great in the summer and helps my hand not sweat so much (it still does but definitely better).
 I also was playing with it recently in near-freezing weather and it was warm enough.

 The palm is made from silicone material so it has a lot of grip and it’s also much tougher than leather.
 It’s not going to rip or tear, it’s not going to get all crusty, and you can machine wash it when it gets dirty.
 I was out playing some winter golf the other day and my glove got all wet and muddy.
 I could still grip my club without slippage and I just tossed it in the wash when I got home and it was as good as new.

 Since it does have a breathable mesh on the top, it’s not going to be as tough as a leather glove.
 The palm definitely is (probably more) but if you’re rough on the mesh then it will tear.
 Mine hasn’t yet but I’m sure if you jam your hand in and rip it off, you might have some problems.
 Just take care of it and you should be fine (plus, it’s only 20 bucks for a new one).
-Grab yourself one of these gloves here (best place we could find it).
+See our review for the best place to get one.